emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 Detecting Memory Errors and Undefined Behavior
 ==============================================

-The best tools for detecting memory safety and undefined behavior issues. are Clang's sanitizers, such as the Undefined Behavior Sanitizer (UBSan) and the Address Sanitizer (ASan).
+The best tools for detecting memory safety and undefined behavior issues are Clang's sanitizers, such as the Undefined Behavior Sanitizer (UBSan) and the Address Sanitizer (ASan).
 For more information, see :ref:`Sanitizers`.